squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Virtualization.md

 # Emulators vs Virtualization

-Hypervisors pass core host machine resources to the virutal machine Emulators simulate both hardware and software
+Hypervisors pass core host machine resources to the virtual machine Emulators simulate both hardware and software

 # Network Requirements

 - Internal Networking: Only aces to other Virtual Machines
-- Bridge Networking: Way to get a VM conneceted to the internet
+- Bridge Networking: Way to get a VM connected to the internet
 - Virtual Switch: Hypervisors have built in
 - Air Gap: No network access